fdg84/cart263/Activities/Voice_Activated_Audio/README.md

-# VOICE ACTIVATED AUDIO by Francis Ouellette
+# VOICE ACTIVATED AUDIO

-Voice Jam - Class Exercise

-By saying keywords, you can play sound clips pertaining to each audio file.
-Each sound is connected to a color, which appears on screen once spoken by the participant.
+## Francis Ouellette

+Inspired by Pippin Barr
+Multiple Commands + Variables in Commands

+For the Voice Jam exercise, I used the speech recognizer to display a series of voice activated words, changing the colors and playing audio snippets of music I created.
+There is also an extra phrase that can be spoken by the speech-bot, when saluted correctly.